Building a Safe Space: How You Can Shield Your Office From These 3 Security Threats

 Keep in mind that just as with office theft, it’s not just your employees who are capable of inciting office violence.
 Anyone who gains access to your office can perform violent acts that can harm your employees and cause damage to property.
 A strictly enforced visitor management policy should be at the center of any initiative to prevent outsiders from inciting violence at your workplace.

-For instance, through visitor management software, you can have your visitors digitally sign your office violence policy and have them agree to specific rules such as giving you the right to prohibit them from bringing potentially harmful and hazardous items to your office.
+For instance, through a visitor management system, you can have your visitors digitally sign your office violence policy and have them agree to specific rules such as giving you the right to prohibit them from bringing potentially harmful and hazardous items to your office.

 3. Office Trespassing